YaoZhang93/FLARE2021-Baseline/README.md

 ```

 The configuration of the docker image is in `Dokcerfile`.
 It will call `predict.sh` when starting the docker image.
+Please refer to the  [vedio](https://www.bilibili.com/video/BV1Xb4y1o7ZK/) for more details.

 ### 9. Reference